-It is sometimes useful if you stop taking tablets that reduce the acid in your stomach for the 2 weeks before the TNE.
+It is useful if you stop taking tablets that reduce the acid in your stomach for 2 weeks before the gastroscopy.

-If your symptoms make this difficult or if you are having a follow-up endoscopy to check the healing of an ulcer or Barrett's Oesophagus, please continue your acid reducing medication right up to the procedure.
+If your symptoms make this difficult or if you are having a follow-up gastroscopy to check the healing of an ulcer or Barrett's Oesophagus, then please continue your acid reducing medication right up to the procedure.